AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Proposals.md

     * `period` (float or vector3): the positive integer distance at which the noise function returns the same value for input coordinate repeated at that step.
 Default is 0, meaning the noise is not periodic.
     * `in` (float): the 1D coordinate at which the noise is evaluated.

+<a id="node-worleynoise2d"> </a>

+Expanded 2D Worley noise to support different distance metrics and periodicity.

+* **`worleynoise2d`**: 2D Worley noise using centered jitter, outputting float (distance metric to closest feature), vector2 (distance metrics to closest 2 features) or vector3 (distance metrics to closest 3 features).
+    * `metric` (uniform string): the distance metric to return, one of "distance" (Euclidean distance to feature), "distance2" (Euclidean distance squared), "manhattan" or "chebyshev".
+Default is "distance".
+    * `jitter` (float): amount to jitter the cell center position, with smaller values creating a more regular pattern.
+Default is 1.0.
+    * `texcoord` (vector2): the 2D position at which the noise is evaluated.
+Default is to use the first set of texture coordinates.

+<a id="node-worleynoise3d"> </a>

+Expanded 3D Worley noise to support different distance metrics and periodicity.

+* **`worleynoise3d`**: 3D Worley noise using centered jitter, outputting float (distance metric to closest feature), vector2 (distance metrics to closest 2 features) or vector3 (distance metrics to closest 3 features).
+    * `metric` (uniform string): the distance metric to return, one of "distance" (Euclidean distance to feature), "distance2" (Euclidean distance squared), "manhattan" or "chebyshev".
+Default is "distance".
+    * `jitter` (float): amount to jitter the cell center position, with smaller values creating a more regular pattern.
+Default is 1.0.
+    * `position` (vector3): the 3D position at which the noise is evaluated.
+Default is to use the current 3D object-space coordinate.

+#### Periodic Noises

+In #1201 it was decided that separate periodic versions of all of the noises is preferred to adding it to the existing noises.

 ### Shape Nodes